DataStax-Academy/zdm-scenario-katapod/step8.md

 "Read Throughput" and "Read Latency" plots (both per-instance and aggregate): there, any performance problem would be easy to spot.

-_The two databases are now guaranteed to be identical not only in their content, but also in the requests they get (including read requests).
+_🗒️ The two databases are now guaranteed to be identical not only in their content, but also in the requests they get (including read requests).
 The next step is to elect Target to the role of primary database._